WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.2.12 - March 3, 2016 =
+* Fix bug when title is empty in some languages.
+* Add error logging to save process.

 = 2.2.11 - March 2, 2016 =
 * Fix slideshow stacking bug in unstyled template.
 * Add option to disable scroll top in paginated Views.